wyle-timing-xx/audio-to-text-transcriber/README_EN.md

 - 🌏 **Multi-language Support**: Works with Chinese, English, and many other languages
 - 💬 **AI Conversation**: Send transcribed text to AI (OpenAI/Claude/Deepseek) for instant responses
 - 🌊 **Unified Streaming**: All AI providers (including Deepseek) now support streaming responses
+- 🔄 **Intelligent Interruption**: Interrupt AI responses with your voice for a more natural conversation experience
 - 💾 **Automatic Saving**: Transcripts and AI conversations saved to files in real-time
 - 📊 **Timestamps**: Each transcription includes precise timestamps
 - 🎛️ **Flexible Configuration**: Easy customization through environment variables